Mike Bloomberg has withdrawn his candidacy.

 - He has called Putin a “strongman” who seeks territorial expansion and the destabilization of Europe and who has abetted war crimes in Syria by supporting Bashar al-Assad’s government.

 - He says that lifting any sanctions on Russia or recognizing its annexation of Crimea would be “a monumental mistake.”
-He argues that Washington must continue providing Ukraine with lethal aid for it to defend against Russian aggression and maintain faith in U.S. security guarantees.
+He told CFR that he favors continuing to provide Ukraine with military aid to help it defend against Russian aggression.

 - He opposes the planned Nord Stream 2 gas pipeline between Russia and Europe, arguing that it would give Putin increased leverage over European countries.